-- 70. PLAINTIFF realleges and incorporates by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 71.
+- 91. PLAINTIFF realleges and incorporates by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 92.
 PAGA is a mechanism by which the State of California itself can enforce state labor laws through the employee suing under the PAGA who does so as the proxy or agent of the state's labor law enforcement agencies.
 An action to recover civil penalties under PAGA is fundamentally a law enforcement action designed to protect the public and not to benefit private parties.
 The purpose of the PAGA is not to recover damages or restitution, but to create a means of "deputizing" citizens as private attorneys general to enforce the Labor Code.
 In enacting PAGA, the California Legislature specified that "it was ... in the public interest to allow aggrieved employees, acting as private attorneys general to recover civil penalties for Labor Code violations ..."
 (Stats.
 2003, ch.
 906, § 1).
 Accordingly, PAGA claims cannot be subject to arbitration.

-- 72. PLAINTIFF, and such persons that may be added from time to time who satisfy the requirements and exhaust the administrative procedures under the Private Attorney General Act, brings this Representative Action on behalf of the State of California with respect to themselves and all individuals who are or previously were employed by DEFENDANT and classified as non-exempt employees in California during the time period of January 11, 2018 until the present (the "AGGRIEVED EMPLOYEES"). - 73.
-On January 11, 2019, PLAINTIFF gave written notice by certified mail to the Labor and Workforce Development Agency (the "Agency") and the employer of the specific provisions of this code alleged to have been violated as required by Labor Code § 2699.3.
+- 93. PLAINTIFF, and such persons that may be added from time to time who satisfy the requirements and exhaust the administrative procedures under the Private Attorney General Act, brings this Representative Action on behalf of the State of California with respect to themselves and all individuals who are or previously were employed by DEFENDANT and classified as non-exempt employees in California during the time period of February 4, 2018 until the present (the "AGGRIEVED EMPLOYEES"). - 94.
+On February 4, 2019, PLAINTIFF gave written notice by certified mail to the Labor and Workforce Development Agency (the "Agency") and the employer of the specific provisions of this code alleged to have been violated as required by Labor Code § 2699.3.
+On February 25, 2019, PLAINTIFF amended the claim and gave written notice by certified mail to the Agency and the employer.
 See Exhibit #1, attached hereto and incorporated by this reference herein.
 The statutory waiting period for PLAINTIFF to add these allegations to the Complaint has expired.
-As a result, pursuant to Section 2699.3, PLAINTIFF may now commence a representative civil action under PAGA pursuant to Section 2699 as the proxy of the State of California with respect to all AGGRIEVED EMPLOYEES as herein defined. - 74.
-The policies, acts and practices heretofore described were and are an unlawful business act or practice because Defendant (a) failed to provide PLAINTIFF and other GGRIEVED EMPLOYEES legally required meal and rest breaks, (b) failed to provide accurate itemized wage statements, and (c) failed to timely pay wages, all in violation of the applicable Labor Code sections listed in Labor Code §2699.5, including but not limited to Labor Code §§ 201, 202, 203, 204, 226(a), 226.7, 512, 558, 1194, 1198, and the applicable Industrial Wage Order(s), and thereby gives rise to statutory penalties as a result of such conduct.
+As a result, pursuant to Section 2699.3, PLAINTIFF may now commence a representative civil action under PAGA pursuant to Section 2699 as the proxy of the State of California with respect to all AGGRIEVED EMPLOYEES as herein defined. - 95.
+The policies, acts and practices heretofore described were and are an unlawful business act or practice because Defendant (a) failed to provide PLAINTIFF and other GGRIEVED EMPLOYEES legally required meal and rest breaks, (b) failed to provide accurate itemized wage statements, and (c) failed to timely pay wages, all in violation of the applicable Labor Code sections listed in Labor Code §2699.5, including but not limited to Labor Code §§ 201, 202, 203, 204, 226(a), 226.7, 512, 558, 1194, 1197, 1198, 2802 and the applicable Industrial Wage Order(s), and thereby gives rise to statutory penalties as a result of such conduct.
 PLAINTIFF hereby seeks recovery of civil penalties as prescribed by the Labor Code Private Attorney General Act of 2004 as the representative of the State of California for the illegal conduct perpetrated on PLAINTIFF and the other AGGRIEVED EMPLOYEES.